Join us as a trainee and help defend human rights in Europe!

 Applications for traineeships are only open for specific periods, depending on the session you wish to apply for.
 Check the table below for the relevant dates.
 Completed traineeship applications must be submitted online by midnight (French time) of the deadline listed.

-Important: Owing to the large amount of applications to be processed, it is strongly recommended to apply at least one month before the deadline.
+Important: Owing to the large amount of applications to be processed, it is strongly recommended to apply at least two weeks before the deadline.
 Incomplete applications will not be considered.
 After the deadline, the forms will be locked and it will no longer be possible to submit applications.